developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ### buttonActionUp

-Used to specify the action to be taken when a particular button is pressed and released(*similar to keyup event*).
+Used to specify the action to be taken when a particular button is pressed and released (*similar to keyup event*).
 Accepts predefined command strings only.
 This is useful when seperate actions need to be associated with button down and up event.

 **Notes**:

-* [buttonActionClick](#buttonactionclick) & [buttonActionLongClick](#buttonactionlongclick) doesnot gets executed if either of [buttonActionDown](#buttonactiondown) or [buttonActionUp](#buttonactionup) is defined for that particular button.
+* [buttonActionClick](#buttonactionclick) & [buttonActionLongClick](#buttonactionlongclick) is NOT executed if either of [buttonActionDown](#buttonactiondown) or [buttonActionUp](#buttonactionup) are defined for that particular button.

 #### Example